Newmarket Saturday reports, reaction and free video replays

-A review of the rest of the action from Saturday's meeting at Newmarket, including free video replays.
+A review of the rest of the action from Saturday's meeting at Newmarket where Damysus won the Darley Stakes.

 More from Sporting Life